Aliases for TOR1AIP2 Gene

 GeneCards Summary for TOR1AIP2 Gene

 TOR1AIP2 (Torsin 1A Interacting Protein 2) is a Protein Coding gene.
-Diseases associated with TOR1AIP2 include Neuromuscular Disease.
+Diseases associated with TOR1AIP2 include Dystonia and Neuromuscular Disease.
 GO annotations related to this gene include ATPase binding and ATPase activator activity.
 An important paralog of this gene is TOR1AIP1.

 UniProtKB/Swiss-Prot Summary for TOR1AIP2 Gene